 State by state grades on areas such as productivity and innovation, human capital, global costs, diversification, venture capital, manufacturing, and logistics.

-U.S. Manufacturing Entrepreneurship and Innovation - June 2014
+MAKING IN AMERICA: U.S. Manufacturing Entrepreneurship and Innovation - June 2014

 The White House report, Making in America: U.S. Manufacturing Entrepreneurship and Innovation, demonstrates how new game-changing technologies are reducing the cost, increasing the speed, and making it easier for entrepreneurs and manufacturers to translate new ideas into products Made in America.
 These new technologies are already having an impact, with the growth rate in manufacturing entrepreneurship at its fastest pace in over 20 years.
 Other categories: Current State of MFG, Innovation, Capital & Cost, Global Competitiveness, Federal/Industry Collaboration, Education & Workforce